Download the conference handbook

 The conference will feature three keynote lectures including the AuPS Invited lecture by Prof Housley, the AuPS Plenary lecture by Prof Eisner and the Roberts Prize lecture by Dr Tangalakis

 The conference will feature 11 symposia spanning a range of physiological sciences, presented by national and international speakers.
-A provisional list of symposia may be found here.
+A list of symposia may be found here.
+The full conference schedule is available here

 There will be two workshops on Monday afternoon.
 The first is aimed at physiology educators (see below) discussing strategies to develop critical thinking skills.
-The second is a workshop for Early Career Researchers discussing strategies to improve the quality of your publications and the importance of intellectual property.
+The second is a workshop for Early Career Researchers discussing Open Access Publishing and the importance of intellectual property.

 The welcome reception on Sunday night features the AuPS invited lecture by Prof Housley, followed by drinks and food.